Experience Tanzania’s most renowned wildlife reserves on this solo travellers tour.

 lakes, green valleys and volcanic hot springs.
 Stay overnight at one of the best ryokans in Japan, Gora Kadan, the former retreat of the imperial family and now a luxurious Relais & Chateaux property.
 Rooms are available here with private outdoor onsen (hot springs), or there is a luxury spa and access nearby to fishing, golf and hiking trails.
 (B, D)

 Private transfer to Odawara station, then board a shinkansen (bullet train) for the journey south to Kyoto.
 You will be met on the platform by your guide, who will accompany you throughout your time in the city.
 Your itinerary and sightseeing will be tailor-made to your interests and requirements.
 Either let the guide introduce you to the cultural highlights of the city or structure travels around a theme: focus on Kyoto's best gardens; join an expert potter and gallery owner for a tour of Kyoto's ceramic legacy; discover local crafts such as ukiyo-e woodblock prints, Japanese dollmaking, roketsu indigo dyeing or kanoko-shibori tie dyeing; or enjoy touring Kyoto's best sake district and the wonderful Fushimi Inari shrine, dedicated to the rice gods.
-Stay 3 nights at the Four Seasons Kyoto.
+Stay 3 nights at the Hyatt Regency Kyoto.
 (B)

 Take a day trip outside the city to Nara, travelling by taxi to Kyoto station then on to Nara by train.
 Visit Kofukuji temple, the many pagodas in the park and Naramachi, a part of Nara's old town.
 Other options include Todaiji museum and the Nigatsudo pavilion.
 Your guide will be able to explain all about the history of ancient Nara and the numerous world heritage sights.
 (B)